 You will find information about these options in the following pages.
+Please see page 9 for information on cancelling some or all of your cover.

 Applying an occupational rating to your cover

 You may be able to change the amount you pay for insurance by applying an 'occupational rating' to your cover.
 Depending on your job, you may pay less or more for your insurance if you apply an 'occupational rating'.
 If you personalise any of your cover (e.g. purchase additional Income Protection cover, Death cover, or TPD cover, choose fixed cover, or make any other changes to your cover), all your premiums will be payable at the relevant 'occupational rating'.